 Dangers of Mouth Breathing

 Mouth breathing is useful in times of danger or stress.
 When we need to receive oxygen quickly mouth breathing fills the upper lungs and triggers the sympathetic state (also referred to as the fight or flight state.)
 This type of breath is valuable in intense situations but causes problems if done habitually.

 Problems associated with nose breathing include sleep troubles, developmental changes, mouth problems, changes in personality, cognitive issues, and lower immune function.
 (For more information check out this blog post.)

 While researching his book, “Breath: The New Science of a Lost Art,” James Nestor teamed with the chief rhinology researcher at Stanford.
 Throughout the ten-day study, Nestor completely plugged his nose which caused him to only breathe through his mouth.

 Nestor says, “I went from snoring a couple minutes a night to, within three days, I was snoring four hours a night… I developed sleep apnea.
 My stress levels were off the charts.
 My nervous system was a mess… I felt awful.”

 But the really amazing thing is that the day the plugs came out all the negative effects of mouth breathing disappeared.

 What Mouth Breathers Should Do

 If you are a mouth breather you may be able to train yourself to breathe through your nose by taping your mouth each night.
-In that case this simple technique will have saved you the expense and hassle of more invasive treatments.
+In that case, this simple technique will save you the expense and hassle of more invasive treatments.